-Non-scientific abstracts may include surveys, literature reviews, or testimonials on specific topics and may include data but it is not required unless needed to support the conclusions.
+Administrative or non-scientific abstracts may include surveys, literature reviews, or testimonials on specific topics and may include data, but it is not required unless needed to support the conclusions.

-Although not an inclusive list, topics related to tissue banking may include:
+Although not an inclusive list, administrative topics related to tissue banking may include:

 - Donor eligibility requirements